-AREA REPORTING FRAMEWORK REFERENCE COMMENTS / REASON FOR OMISSION MANAGEMENT FOCUS Total number and distribution of employees by gender, age, country and professional category GRI 405-1 29-31 Total number and distribution of types of employment contract GRI 401-1 31 Annual average of permanent, temporary and part-time contracts by gender, age and professional category GRI 401-1, 405-1 31-32 The average contracts by professional category is not reported, as that detail is not characterised in the reporting tool.
-It will be included next year Number of dismissals by gender, age and professional category GRI 401-1 32 Employment Pay gap GRI 405-2 37-40 Average remuneration by gender, age and professional category GRI 405-2 38-39 The average by ag is not reported, as that detail is not characterised in the reporting tool.
-It will be included next year Average remuneration of directors by gender GRI 102-35 39-40 Average remuneration of executives by gender GRI 102-35 40 Implementation of policies on disconnection from work 29 There are no policies on disconnection from work Employees with disability GRI 405-1 37 Organisation of Organisation of working time GRI 401-2, 401-3 33 work Number of hours absenteeism GRI 403-2 33 Measures to facilitate work-life balance and responsible joint exercise of those measures by both parents GRI 401-2, 401-3 33
+Area Reporting framework Reference Comments / Reason for omission Management focus Total number and distribution of employees by gender, age, country and professional category GRI 405-1 29-31 Total number and distribution of types of employment contract GRI 401-1 31 Annual average of permanent, temporary and part-time contracts by gender, age and professional category GRI 401-1, 405-1 31-32 The average contracts by professional category is not reported, as that detail is not characterised in the reporting tool.
+It will be included next year Faciliania Number of dismissals by gender, age and professional category GRI 401-1 32 Employment Pay gap GRI 405-2 37-40 Average remuneration by gender, age and professional category GRI 405-2 38-39 The average by age is not reported, as that detail is not characterised in the reporting tool.
+It will be included next year Average remuneration of directors by gender GRI 102-35 39-40 Average remuneration of executives by gender GRI 102-35 40 Implementation of policies on disconnection from work 29 There are no policies on disconnection from work Employees with disability GRI 405-1 37 Organisation of working time GRI 401-2, 401-3 33 Number of hours absenteeism GRI 403-2 33 Organisation of work Measures to facilitate work-life balance and responsible joint exercise of those measures by both parents GRI 401-2, 401-3 33 Conditions of health and safety at work GRI 403-1, 403-2, 403-3, 403-4 34 Health and safety Number of occupational injuries and disease by gender, frequency rate and severity by gender GRI 403-2, 403-3 34-35 Labour relations Organisation of social dialogue GRI 402-1, 403-1, 403-4 34-35 Laboui relations Percentage of employees covered by collective agreements by country GRI 102-41 35